ajitagupta/book-library-crud-api/README.md

 RestTemplate offers developers a high degree of flexibility and control over HTTP requests, which is advantageous in intricate scenarios.

-## 5. Service Discovery using Eureka Server
+## 5. Pattern: Service Discovery using Eureka Server

 Eureka is a service discovery tool supported by Spring.
 It enables loose coupling, i.e. two microservices don't have to talk to each other, e.g. to share under which IP and port they are available.